View all web browser and mobile devices available in our cloud-based test lab.

 Being able to fully cover gestural inputs, environment conditions, device settings, and more, as well as support immediately latest Beta and GA versions of iOS and Android.
 Community-supported solutions frequently move slower than handset vendor/mobile OS innovations.

 A mobile automation framework using Appium does differ from other frameworks.
 And despite Appium's leadership today, DevOps teams are also adopting Espresso and XCUITest.

 Compare XCUITest vs. Appium vs. Espresso for your mobile automation framework.

 Appium is weak:

-XCUITest and Espresso are also leading the market with strong user bases and helps fill in the gaps where Appium falls short — so keep an eye out for those other tools!!
+XCUITest and Espresso are also leading the market with strong user bases and helps fill in the gaps where Appium falls short — so keep an eye out for those other tools!

-It's open and fully integrates with all your favorite automation testing tools, such as Appium or Selenium.
-See for yourself what the world's only end-to-end continuous testing platform can do for you.
-Get started today for free.
+Accelerate mobile testing with Perfecto.
+See what the world's only end-to-end continuous testing platform can do for you.